simdutf/simdutf/README.md

 - UTF-8 and UTF-16LE validation,
 - UTF-8 to UTF-16LE transcoding, with or without validation,
 - UTF-16LE to UTF-8 transcoding, with or without validation,
+- From an UTF-8 string, compute the size of the UTF-16 equivalent string,
+- From an UTF-16 string, compute the size of the UTF-8 equivalent string,
 - UTF-8 and UTF-16LE character counting.

 The functions are accelerated using SIMD instructions (e.g., ARM NEON, SSE, AVX, etc.).
 When your strings contain hundreds of characters, we can often transcode them at speeds exceeding a billion caracters per second.
 You should expect high speeds not only with English strings (ASCII) but also Chinese, Japanese, Arabic, and so forth.
 We handle the full character range (including, for example, emojis).